sabbour/aks-gitops/README.md

 This space is rapidly moving and new tools and best practices keep popping up.
 The intention is to try and keep this up to date and as relevant as possible.

 Below is an unordered checklist of areas I think could be improved/augmented in this pipeline:

+- [ ] Creating a YeoMan Generator to create the boiler plate microservice folder structure with placeholder Helm chart and code folder

 - [ ] Document the *inner loop* of the developer's experience and integrate [Azure Dev Spaces](https://docs.microsoft.com/en-us/azure/dev-spaces/azure-dev-spaces)